Project coordinator's update

 Maps and videos take a significant amount of time and attention to gather and add all the necessary information to make them as useful and accurate as they are.
 The proposed completion date for maps is the end of June.
 Tualatin River National Wildlife Refuge, one of the final five videos for this grant cycle, is in the editing process.
 The remaining four videos will be completed by the end of September, taking advantage of the better weather in the spring and summer, to shoot video.

-The winter months have also been a time to work on updating the homepages and secondary webpages found in the blue bar at the bottom on some of the AccessTrails webpages (and bottom of this page).
+The winter months have also been a time to work on updating the AR and AccessTrails homepages and secondary webpages found in the blue bar at the bottom on some of the AccessTrails webpages (and bottom of this page).
 These are links to information about AR, AR projects, partners and contact information.
-The webpage also contains a short survey which will be helpful in improving the information we provide.
+The Contact us webpage also contains a short survey which will be helpful in improving the information we provide.
 Whether you enjoy the information from AR's projects or see where it could be improved, we'd love to hear from you!

 Access Recreation Update from Georgena Moran